 Note: The Company was entitled to the incentives conferred under the Biotech and New Pharmaceutical Development Act following the Company's incorporation as a biotech pharmaceutical company pursuant to the Letter No. Jing-Shou-Gong-Zi-10920401340 issued by the MOEA on February 3, 2020.
 Subsequently, the MOEA approved the Company's additional items pursuant to the Letter No. Jing-Shou-Gong-Zi-11120426560 on August 29, 2022.
 The incentive measures are valid for five years beginning on the next date of the issuance of MOEA's Letter.
 The investment tax credit can be first used to offset expenditure on research and development and staff training when there is taxable business income.
-Any unused tax credit is available for the following four years.
-Additionally, the investment tax credit can be first used to offset expenditure on machinery, equipment, or systems when there is taxable business income.
+Any unused tax credit can be first used to offset expenditure on machinery, equipment, or systems when there is taxable business income.
 Any unused tax credit is available for the following two years.
 As of December 31, 2023, the Company has no profit-seeking enterprise income tax.